confiwent/merina/README.md

     |--main.py
 ```

+## Load the network throughput traces
+The public bandwidth traces are stored in this [repository](https://github.com/confiwent/Real-world-bandwidth-traces).
+Download and put them in the directory `./envs/traces/`.

 ## Runnig an experiment
 To evalute _MERINA_ on the in-distribution throughput traces with the $QoE_{log}$ metric from the paper, run